johanlajili/lajlii.com/content/posts/post-1.md

 The neat thing about the japanese standard library is that it is very consistent.
 You can always expect the same result from the same input.
 It's a very predictable language.
 Verbs conjugate in a very predictable way (which coming from French is a breath of fresh air).

-## 3: Even Kanjis themselves can be functions
+## 3: Even Kanji themselves can be functions

-It's not immediately obvious to our western eyes, but Kanjis are offten composed of multiple components.
+It's not immediately obvious to our western eyes, but Kanji are offten composed of multiple components.
 A pretty neat exemple are the types of fish.

 ```typescript
 const fish:Kanji = "魚";